devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 class Wisdom {...}
 ```

-*Code Snippet XXX: Tripple-Dash Block comment*
+*Code Snippet 44: Tripple-Dash Block comment*

 Wether you agree with that reasoning or not.
-You should definitely use them, because they can be used to auto generate a documentaion for your project with the Dartdoc tool [\[7\]](https://github.com/dart-lang/dartdoc) and they are shown as tooltips in your IDE:
+You should definitely use them, because they can be used to auto generate a documentaion for your project with the Dartdoc tool [\[83\]](https://github.com/dart-lang/dartdoc) and they are shown as tooltips in your IDE:

 ![Wisdom Tool Tip](https://github.com/Fasust/flutter-guide/wiki//images/wisdom-tool-tip.png)

-*Figure XXX: Wisgen Wisdom Tool Tip [\[8\]](https://github.com/Fasust/wisgen)*
+*Figure 26: Wisgen Wisdom Tool Tip [\[11\]](https://github.com/Fasust/wisgen)*

-Some additional things to note about Doc Comments in Dart are [\[1\]](https://dart.dev/guides/language/effective-dart):
+Some additional things to note about Doc Comments in Dart are [\[80\]](https://dart.dev/guides/language/effective-dart):

   - They should always start with a one sentence description of what the commented thing **dose**.
 Preferably starting with a third person verb like *Supplies*, *Holds*, *Models*.
   - That initial line should be followed by one empty line to make it stand out.
   - Highlight relevant classes, functions or members by surrounding them with *\[…\]*.
       - They will be linked in the auto-generated docs
-  - Markdown [\[9\]](https://daringfireball.net/projects/markdown/) is supported for tripple-dash comments, so consider adding code snippets as examples.
+  - Markdown [\[84\]](https://daringfireball.net/projects/markdown/) is supported for tripple-dash comments, so consider adding code snippets as examples.
   - Don’t document information that is already obvious by class name and parameter:

 <!-- end list -->